 - Self-destructive behavior – One example is driving excessive speeds or drinking too much.

 Children also experience PTSD from many life events.
 Children often react by having nightmares or may re-inact the trauma in play.

 Where do I Start?

 Sometimes recognizing signs of PTSD take the help of a friend or counselor.
 If you’ve expereinced a traumatic event, PTSD s not unusual.
 Trauma therapy can help decrease your symptoms and can improve your life.
-If you’re looking for a trauma therapist in Jacksonville, Boaz, or Huntsville, our skilled team is ready to help you thrive.
+If you’re looking for a trauma therapist in Jacksonville, Albertville / Boaz, or Huntsville, our skilled team is ready to help you thrive.
 Reach any of our offices today by calling (256) 239-5662 and begin your growth to a healthier life or fill out our contact form today.